cmgvc/WeAreFit/README.md

 ## Contributing

-We welcome contributions to Fit Together!
+We welcome contributions to WeAreFit!
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch for your changes.